xNocken/replay-reader/docs/addOwnExports.md

       result: Object,
       states: Object,
-      setFastForward: (time: number) => void, // with this property can be fastforwarded through the replay }) => void)
+      setFastForward: (time: number) => void, // with this property can be fastforwarded through the replay
+      endParsing: () => void, // calling this function stops the parsing of thr replay after the chunk }) => void)

     parsingEmitter.on('nextChunk', ({
       size: number, // size of the next chunk
       type: number, // type of the next chunk
-      setFastForward: (time: number) => void, // with this property can be fastforwarded through the replay }) => void)
+      setFastForward: (time: number) => void, // with this property can be fastforwarded through the replay
+      endParsing: () => void, // calling this function stops the parsing of thr replay after the chunk }) => void)
   }
 };